jakobzhao/geog371/labs/lab01/readme.md

 ```
 >**Note:** This resume template is from [http://www.jasonfilley.com/resumeinmarkdown.html](http://www.jasonfilley.com/resumeinmarkdown.html).

+3\.
+In fact, you can use any text editor to generate Markdown files.
+If you do not have `Typora` at hand, we can also use Webstorm to craft Markdown files.
+To enable `Webstorm` to recognize the markdown syntax, you need to install a plugin named `Markdown Navigator`.

 ### 3.3 Upload files to GitHub

 Once you have drafted out your resume in the `resume.md` file.
 You will upload this file to the **root** of the project repository `https://github.com/[account_username]/[account_username].github.io` on GitHub.
 You can use two ways as listed below interchangeably.